Talleeenos69/server-writeup/writeUp.md

 For the host operating system, we chose Fedora 39 Server edition.
 This was due to the stable, yet up-to-date packages that the system provides, as well as cockpit (A web interface to monitor and control various parts of the system) coming installed by default.

-The Hypervisor that we chose was Qemu, a standard virtualization and hypervisor software for linux and unix-based systems.
+The Hypervisor that we chose was QEMU, a standard virtualization and hypervisor software for linux and unix-based systems.
 The installation was rather simple due to cockpit providing an installer via the GUI.

 Originally, the virtual machine was going to be a debian system.
-However, many issues facing the Nvidia Cuda drivers forced us to switch to a more up-to-date system, that being Fedora 37.
+However, many issues facing the Nvidia CUDA drivers forced us to switch to a more up-to-date system, that being Fedora 37.
 The choice of Fedora and its specific version due to the familiarty of the system as well as the version number being explicitly stated on the Cuda driver installation guide.

 To run the language models, we used a program called "Ollama" a program that acts similarly to Docker, but for LLMs.